CMU-17-356/cmu-17-356.github.io/docs/assignments/HW3.md

 - Develop a **view-only** prototype for the 1-3 largest user stories in your project.
 What you do not accomplish in this sprint, you will need to accomplish later, so budget your time appropriately.
 This should be a prototype, so while it should demonstrate how a user will interact with the system, it does not need to be "pixel perfect."
 Because it is view only, you should be able to navigate across pages, but you do not need to implement any part of the back end (data processing, validation, generation) at this point.

 - You will be deploying your application to be hosted on the cloud.
-Details about accessing your credits for deployment will follow via Slack; please ensure that your submission deploys correctly upon submission of your assignment.
+Please ensure that your submission deploys correctly upon submission of your assignment.

 *NOTE:* In recent iterations of React, there has been a shift from class-based components to functional components.
 Each of these has their own style of React development associated with it.
 The TAs in recitation will prioritize teaching functional components, and this is what we recommend using; however, the choice is ultimately yours.
 For more info about the differences between the two, see [Understanding Functional Components vs. Class Components in React](https://www.twilio.com/blog/react-choose-functional-components).